-You may find this extension particularly useful if you are concerned about the possibility of dementia in your future or have been diagnosed with early dementia and are still capable of making your own medical choices.
+You may find it extension particularly useful if you are concerned about the possibility of dementia in your future or have been diagnosed with early dementia and are still capable of making your own medical choices.
 By providing this information now – before a medical crisis – you help prepare your healthcare surrogate, family and healthcare providers to understand and carry out your wishes.

 The extension, living will and healthcare surrogate documents may be changed at any time.
 Hospitals and physicians will honor those with the most recent dates.

 Complete a Dementia Living Will Extension:

 - Read the entire document before completing

 - Think about your values and goals of care

 - Give detailed answers and reasoning for your decisions

 - Discuss your choices with your healthcare surrogate, loved ones and physicians

 - Give copies of the document to your healthcare surrogate, alternate surrogate, physicians, caregivers and any hospitals you are admitted to

 - Keep your extension, living will and healthcare surrogate documents together in a safe place that can be easily found